-Do Pembroke Welsh corgis have their tails docked?
+Do Corgis have their tails docked?

-When these naturally bobtailed corgis are born, some of them still have shorter versions of what a regular Pembroke Welsh Corgi would have, so the American Kennel Club (AKC) recommends that they also get those tails docked.
+When these naturally bobtailed corgis are born, some of them still have shorter versions of what a regular Corgi would have, so the American Kennel Club (AKC) recommends that they also get those tails docked.
 In special cases where these tails are less than two inches, the natural bobtail puppies do not have to get their tails docked to meet breed standards.

-Why are Pembroke Welsh corgi tails docked?
+Why are Corgi tails docked?

 The tradition of docking the tail of dogs has been around for a long time but the reason for this act is not so clear.
 Ancient Romans did it because they believed it was a way of protecting dogs from rabies, but this theory has no scientific backing.

-Another reason that makes Pembroke Welsh Corgis get docked is their herding abilities.
+Another reason that makes Corgis get docked is their herding abilities.
 The tail becomes a liability for the dog during herding, so it is considered ideal to just cut the tail off since they are natural herders.

 Should I get my Corgi’s tail docked?